redhatpeter/AzureCosmosDBlabs/dotnet/labs/06-multi-document-transactions.md

     }
     ```

-    > This stored procedure uses nested callbacks to create two separate items.
-You may have scenarios where your data is split across multiple JSON documents and you will need to add or modify multiple items in a single stored procedure.
+    > This stored procedure creates **two related items** using nested callbacks.
+Both items use the **same partition key** (`foodGroupName`), ensuring they can be created within a single transaction.
+This pattern is useful when your data model splits related information across multiple documents that need to be created atomically (all-or-nothing).

 1. Select the **Save** button at the top of the tab.